Skip to main content

 Restoring the Gonadal Axis in Men

-When has significantly suppressed the HPG axis in men, leading to clinically low testosterone and persistent symptoms, a carefully managed protocol to restore testosterone levels becomes necessary.
+When chronic stress has significantly suppressed the HPG axis in men, leading to clinically low testosterone and persistent symptoms, a carefully managed protocol to restore testosterone levels becomes necessary.
 The objective is to re-establish physiological hormone levels while preserving the body’s natural signaling pathways as much as possible.
 A standard, effective protocol involves a synergistic combination of therapies, each with a specific role.

 A well-designed protocol does not just replace a hormone; it seeks to restore the function of the entire hormonal axis.